Ioan Dicezare

 Ioan Dicezare (August 12, 1916 in Bucharest – August 10, 2012 in Bucharest) was a leading Romanian fighter pilot and flying ace in World War II.
 He was born and died in Bucharest.

 On April 22, 1943, Dicezare engaged a Soviet bomber formation and shot down one A-20 Boston, which fell behind Axis lines.
 He then returned to the airfield and took the group's liaison Bf-108 Taifun.
 He landed near the crash site and took the pilot and the observer prisoner.

-In over 500 combat operations He was credited with 16 confirmed victories (and 3 probable) in aerial combat.
+In over 500 combat operations, he was credited with 16 confirmed victories (and 3 probable) in aerial combat.

-Dicezare died on 10 August 2012, 2 days before his 96th birthday.
-He was the last survivor of ”Grupul 7 Vânătoare” pilots who managed to escape the Stalingrad encirclement.
+Dicezare died on 10 August 2012, at age 95.
+He was the last survivor of "Grupul 7 Vânătoare" pilots who managed to escape the Stalingrad encirclement.